Harvard LLM Personal Statement Part A: How to Find a Compelling Topic for a Legal Essay, With Examples

 Example: A friend of mine wrote his HLS essay on the following issue.
 If a court applies foreign law, does it have discretion to deviate from its interpretation by a foreign court if such interpretation is deemed mistaken due to extra-legal considerations?
 This was inspired by a case he dealt with while working in a law firm.

-Example: A friend of mine wrote her HLS legal essay about the contracting out of governmental services to private actors in the context of secondary schools in England.
+Example: A friend of mine wrote her HLS legal essay about contracting out governmental services to private actors in the context of secondary schools in England.
 She chose it because at the time, she was writing a dissertation on that very subject.

-commonly asked questions about choosing the topic
+commonly asked questions about choosing Your Essay topic

 On this point, a friend of mine from HLS says: